 Ulcers form when stomach acid or infections, commonly from H. pylori bacteria, damage the stomach or intestines.
 These ulcers can cause bleeding in the gastrointestinal tract, which can become very dangerous.

 The ability of famotidine to reduce stomach acid production is also helpful in the treatment of acid reflux, heartburn, esophagitis, and gastritis.
 It may also be given to dogs who suffer from renal failure to prevent the formation of ulcers.

 Dosage Of Famotidine For Dogs

-The usual dosage of famotidine that is given to dogs is 0.25 mg to 0.5 mg per pound given twice a day.
-Pills are sold as over-the-counter medication, though you should not give the medicine to your dog without veterinary approval.
+The usual dosage of famotidine for dogs is 0.25 mg to 0.5 mg per pound of body weight given twice a day.
+Some forms of the drug are sold as over-the-counter medication, but you should not give it to your dog without veterinary approval.

 Side Effects Of Famotidine in Dogs

 Famotidine may not be safe for dogs with kidney or liver problems, stomach cancer, and sensitivity to similar medications.
 The drug can also pass from dogs through breast milk, so vets may not recommend it for dogs who are pregnant or nursing.

-Overdoses are also rare, though they can happen.
-If you see signs of vomiting, diarrhea, low blood pressure, irregular heartbeat, or breathing difficulties, you should contact your veterinarian right away.
+Overdoses are also rare, but they can happen.
+If you see signs of vomiting, diarrhea, low blood pressure, irregular heartbeat, or breathing difficulties, you should contact your vet right away.

-Has your veterinarian ever prescribed famotidine or Pepcid to your dog?
-Did it treat the condition?
+Has your vet ever prescribed famotidine or Pepcid to your dog?
+Did it help treat their condition?
 Let us know in the comments below!